vv-work/NewKB/Unity_ECS_Examples.md

-# Unity ECS Examples
+# 🎮 Unity ECS Examples

-## System of looking where we move
+This collection showcases practical Unity ECS implementation patterns and common use cases.

+## 🧭 System for Looking Where We Move

+This system demonstrates how to make entities look in the direction they are moving, combining movement and rotation logic.
 ```csharp
         public void OnUpdate(ref SystemState state) {